 Adhesive joining of engineering materials.
 Surface chemistry, theories of adhesion and cohesion, joint design, surface preparation, commercial adhesives, Rheology, equipment, testing, service life, and reliability.

-This course reviews the basic principles of design and formulation of waterborne, high-solids, powder resins used for the development of solvent-less "green" coatings and the use of bio-derived resins, mostly based on soybean oil and other renewable raw materials.
+This course reviews the basic principles of design and formulation of water-borne, high-solids and powder resins used for the development of solvent-less "green" coatings and the use of bio-derived resins, mostly based on soybean oil and other renewable raw materials.
 The mechanisms and methods of curing and of polymerization for polymers used as coatings will also be covered.
 The basic principles of formulation of coatings will be introduced.
 Permission of instructor for Plastics Engineering Undergraduates seeking to take course as technical elective.

 A continuation of 26.533.
 This graduate course reviews the basic principles of design and formulation of waterborne, high-solids, powder resins that meet current manufacturing regulations.
 Rheology of polymer and pigment dispersion, and their application to coatings, inks and adhesives will be included here..